Sarsenapati Hambirrao

-Sarsenapati Hambirrao (Marathi: सरसेनापती हंबीरराव) is an Indian Marathi-language historical war film written and directed by Pravin Tarde and produced by Sandeep Mohite Patil, Saujanya Nikam and Darmendra Bora under banner of Urvita Productions.
-The film stars Pravin Tarde, Gashmeer Mahajani, Mohan Joshi in lead roles.
-The film is based on life of Military Commander of Maratha Empire Hambirrao Mohite.
-The film released worldwide on 27 May 2022.
+Sarsenapati Hambirrao is an Indian Marathi-language historical war film written and directed by Pravin Tarde and produced by Sandeep Mohite Patil, Saujanya Nikam and Darmendra Bora under Urvita Productions.
+The film stars Pravin Tarde, Gashmeer Mahajani, and Mohan Joshi in lead roles, and is based on the life of Hambirrao Mohite, a military commander of the Maratha Empire.
+It was released worldwide on 27 May 2022.